kon-218/Accelerating_Lebwhol_Lasher/README.md

 Bash scripts are provided for running Cython and Cython MPI on local machine ,also scripts for SLURM submission as array jobs

+SLURM script should be editted to run a chosen program (else will timeout) and on a chosen number of cores

 Postprocessing scripts for creating graphs from the data generated are provided, simply specify the correct paths to your output files (.out)

 # Cythonized